ikumarapeli-msft/GA3Bash/dotnet/README.md

 - You need an acs resource, and a storage account under the same subscription to do this.
 - https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/call-automation/call-recording/bring-your-own-storage?pivots=programming-language-csharp#pre-requisite-setting-up-managed-identity-and-rbac-role-assignments

-## Setup dev tunnel (Only needed for testing the Optional Actions section)
+## Setup dev tunnel
 - Run `devtunnel user login` and login with your msft account or `devtunnel user login -g` for github.
 - Run `devtunnel create --allow-anonymous`.
 - Run `devtunnel port create -p 5000`.
 - Run `devtunnel host` to begin hosting.
 Copy the url similar to `https://9ndqr7mn.usw2.devtunnels.ms:5000` that is returned.
 This will be the hostingEndpoint variable.

-## GA3 features/pathways to test BYOS
+## GA3 features/pathways to test BYOS (included in sample file)
 - Start BYOS recording with groupcall
 - Start BYOS recording with servercall
 - Pause BYOS recording and resume
 - Same call multiple BYOS Recordings

-## Optional Actions to test (included in guide and sample file)
+## Existing Actions to test (included in sample file)
+- start call
+- answer call
+- start group call
 - play media (audio will not be recorded)
+- stop media
 - play media to all (audio will be recorded)
-- start regular recording
+- start nonBYOS recording
+- stop recording
+- pause recording
+- resume recording
 - download recording
 - delete recording
+- send DTMF Tones
 - *inbound pstn call
 - *dtmf recognition
+- *Reject iccoming call
+- *Redirect incoming call

 ## How to test.
 1. Run the sample bugbash-test project.